carmand03/youmei-career/README.md

   - Can we identify recurring patterns, if not typical trajectories?
   - What individual and contextual factors shaped these career paths, and how might they help explain the observed diversity in mobility outcomes?

+# Repository structure

+The repository is organized into three main folders:

+  (1) **Data**: all datasets required to reproduce the analyses and visualizations, including both original and derived data (RData format);
+(2) **Scripts**: full code and documentation (R Markdown and HTML) for reproducing the analyses and visualizations.
+Scripts are organized by method family and broadly follow the structure of the paper;
+(3) **Media**: figures used in the paper (with some interactive visualizations for improved legibility).